nyers33/cpp_sandbox/README.md

 ## SimplyLinkedList
 * insertion, deletion, iterative and recursive reversal, various sorting algorithms, and merging two linked lists in multiple ways

+## LambdasTemplateSyntax
+* generic lambdas with template parameters
+* type constraints with concepts
+* multiple template parameters
+* template lambdas can be specialized and passed into fixed-type std::function wrappers (MSVC currently has limitations)

 ### *Instructions for Windows*
 ```
 # Boost - in main workspace root